carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/event-value/README.md

 ## 📄 Description

-Check if the value declared in the event with metadata 'report-type'=''CDF', corresponding to the properly destined amount, is equal to the value declared in the document.
+Check if the value declared in the event with metadata 'report-type'='CDF', corresponding to the properly destined amount, is equal to the value declared in the document.

 ## 📂 Implementation